jmjoshi/yumzoom/README.md

    - Go to your Supabase dashboard
    - Run the SQL from `database/schema.sql`
    - Run the SQL from `database/fix-admin-policies.sql`
+   - Run the SQL from `database/add-restaurant-images.sql` (for restaurant images)
+   - Run the SQL from `database/test-rbac.sql` (for test users with different roles)

 5. **Run the development server**
    ```bash